 - Conference Proceedings

-USCID members, and members of the Conference Cooperating Organization, Groundwater Resources Association of California, may register at the Member fee.
+USCID members may register at the Member fee.
 A reduced registration fee for authors and co-authors is also available.

 Continuing Education Units